h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * Explain event delegation.
 * Explain how `this` works in JavaScript.
-  * Can you give an example of how `this` has changed in ES6?
+  * Can you give an example of one of the ways that working with `this` has changed in ES6?
 * Explain how prototypal inheritance works.
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?
   * How would you go about checking for any of these states?